gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 1. UniversalBridgeProxy.sol
 2. ERC20Mintable.sol

-Bridge proxy contract instances are intended to be deployed by teams of DApp builders.
-Each bridge proxy contract interprets bridging outputs relevant to the DApp it serves.
+Oracle proxy contract instances are intended to be deployed by teams of DApp builders.
+Our particular oracle proxy contract is used only for bridging tokens, so we call it `UniversalBridgeProxy`.
+Each oracle proxy contract interprets oracle data provisioning outputs relevant to the DApp it serves.

-For instance, a bridge proxy contract enabling token minting would look for fields like `from`, `to`, and `amount` in bridging outputs.
+For instance, a `UniversalBridgeProxy` enabling token minting would look for fields like `from`, `to`, and `amount` in oracle outputs.
 With those fields the contract can determine whether a token burn took place, how many tokens to mint, and which address to mint them in.

 The ERC20Mintable contract is just a place to mint our newly bridged tokens in.
 The ERC20Mintable contract is modified so that its _mint() function can be called by the UniversalBridgeProxy contract.